Doctor of Arts (D.A.) in Biology

 Is financial assistance available?

 Yes.
-It is awarded on a competitive basis and are renewed depending on satisfactory progress in the degree program.
+It is awarded on a competitive basis and is renewed depending on satisfactory progress in the degree program.
 Students granted these fellowships receive a yearly stipend, renewed for up to four years, in addition to being granted tuition and graduate fee waivers.
 These fellowships require no teaching and allow students to pursue study full-time.
 Should candidates wish to broaden their teaching experience beyond the required internship, they may negotiate to teach one course each semester for additional compensation.
 Students offered a position without support are also eligible to teach for compensation.
 They may also compete for fellowship support should a fellowship be vacated.